amitmaji01/amitmaji01/README.md

 ### 🌟 About Me

 I'm a **Data Science Enthusiast** driven by the desire to extract actionable insights from data.
-With a solid foundation in **Machine Learning**, **Data Analysis**, and **Python**, I thrive on building predictive models and solving complex problems.
+With a solid foundation in **Machine Learning**, **Data Analysis**, **Python**, and **Generative AI**, I thrive on building predictive models and solving complex problems.
 I'm always eager to learn and apply new techniques in the data domain.

 ### 🔗 Connect with Me